An ad for the computer game Hitman: Absolution , viewed on the YouTube channel and Facebook pages for the Hitman game series:

 With regard to the sexual references, UKTV considered that those remaining in the episode were oblique enough for children not to fully understand the true meaning .

 In addition, the broadcaster explained, edits were made to remove: the strongest language; milder language said in an aggressive manner; and, the stronger sexual content.
-Further, UKTV stated the audience of Gavin and Stacey
+Further, UKTV stated the audience of Gavin and Stacey would expect some

-have exceeded the audience's expectation.
+the audience's expectation.

 Ofcom Decision: Breach of Rule 1.3

 In Ofcom's view, overall this episode clearly included themes and content aimed at an adult audience, as might be expected for a series originally produced for post-watershed transmission.
-These themes and content centred, in
+These themes and content centred, in the first episode,

-the first episode, on a narrative about two groups of friends meeting up for the first time, each couple having sex in a hotel room the first night after meeting, and the consequences for both couples afterwards.
+on a narrative about two groups of friends meeting up for the first time, each couple having sex in a hotel room the first night after meeting, and the consequences for both couples afterwards.

 The programme included a number of sexual references which were not necessarily sexually explicit but, in Ofcom's view, clearly exceeded comic innuendo and were aimed at a more adult audience.
-These references were made throughout
+These references were made throughout this episode

-Ofcom considered that it was the overall tone and cumulative impact of the sexual language and references throughout the programme which resulted in this material being of a more adult nature and which made this episode unsuitable
+Ofcom considered that it was the overall tone and cumulative impact of the sexual language and references throughout the programme which resulted in this material being of a more adult nature and which made this episode unsuitable for scheduling

-may have considered this programme suitable viewing, Ofcom has a duty to protect all children under the age of 15 from potentially unsuitable content.
+considered this programme suitable viewing, Ofcom has a duty to protect all children under the age of 15 from potentially unsuitable content.

 All broadcasters need to be aware of the need to take great care when considering the scheduling pre-watershed of programmes originally produced for post-watershed transmission.